jasonbayton/11ty/_src/projects/managed-info/support/managed-configuration-payload.md

           "type": "BOOL",
           "title": "Show Android Enterprise connectivity information",
           "description": "Runs a network test on all Android Enterprise hosts to validate connectivity, and displays a report.", "defaultValue": true
+        },
+        {
+          "key": "device_details_enable_device_trust",
+          "type": "BOOL",
+          "title": "Show device security posture",
+          "description": "Runs a scan on the device to determine its security posture, and displays a report.", "defaultValue": true
         }
       ]